festivitymishra/festivitymishra.github.io/_projects/(5)Lead_allocation.md

 * Developed a lead allocation app along with meeting scheduling.
 Location of agents and customers was considered to allocate leads for minimizing travel and maximizing meetings per day.

-* Developed a capacitated travelling salesman problem solver with time window constraints.
+* Developed a capacitated traveling salesman problem solver with time window constraints.

 * Used Open Street routing machine for defining complexity in the adjacency matrix.